Management, Clerking & Administration of 9KBW

 In 2016 Christine moved from the role of Senior Clerk to that of our Managing Consultant, where she has overall responsibility for the management of Chambers business, regulatory compliance, client care, tendering, complaints and marketing.
 She is also part of the team who provide our very successful programme of seminars and mock trials for police officers known as The OIC Roadshow.

 In her management role, Christine is always determined that professional and lay clients are entitled to and must receive the best possible quality of service from members and staff alike.
-She maintains excellent relationships with our professional clients and is always available to discuss any potential difficulties or problems that may arise.
+She strives to maintains excellent relationships with our professional clients and is always available to discuss any potential difficulties or problems that may arise.

 Christine likes to travel to new places during her leisure time, preferably to where there is limited wi- fi or a restricted mobile phone signal so the far Scottish islands or a deserted beach, in the sun, are her idea of a dream holiday!